-The goal of the course is to introduce students to the various technologies and systems used to implement advanced driver assistance systems.
-The basics of automotive electronics,

-The course learning outcomes are that the students:

-- Understand the rational for and evolution of automotive electronics; - Understand which automotive systems have been replaced by electronic - control systems and the advantage of doing so; - Understand the fundamental theory of operation of electronic control - systems; - Understand the basics of sensors and transducers; - Become familiar with the various types of advanced driver assistance - systems; - Understand the concept of remote sensing and the types of sensor - technology needed to implement remote sensing; - Understand the fundamentals of on-board vehicle networks.
+Course description (Syllabus): The goal of the course is to introduce students to the various technologies and systems used to implement advanced driver assistance systems.
+The basics of automotive electronics, fundamentals of electronic control systems, and the evolution of these systems is also introduced.
+The course learning outcomes are that the students: Understand the rational for and evolution of automotive electronics; Understand which automotive systems have been replaced by electronic control systems and the advantage of doing so; Understand the fundamental theory of operation of electronic control systems; Understand the basics of sensors and transducers; Become familiar with the various types of advanced driver assistance systems; Understand the concept of remote sensing and the types of sensor technology needed to implement remote sensing; Understand the fundamentals of on-board vehicle networks.